ghadikq/Chicken_Weights_Analysis/README.md

 # Chicken_Weights_Analysis
-In this report I worked with chickwts dataset and do EDA and Data Visualization
+Stage 1: EDA, Data Visualization and programming basics In this report I worked with chickwts dataset and do EDA and Data Visualization.